-Upgrades to NDB 8.0.18 or later from 8.0.17 and earlier should not be problematic in this regard.
-In the case of downgrades from NDB 8.0.18 or later to 8.0.17 or earlier, because older management servers cannot read the newer binary configuration file format, some manual intervention is required.
+Upgrades to NDB 8.0 should not be problematic in this regard.
+When downgrading from NDB 8.0 to previous versions, because older management servers cannot read the newer binary configuration file format, some manual intervention is required.
 When performing such a downgrade, it is necessary to remove any cached binary configuration files prior to starting the management using the older

 NDBsoftware version, and to have the plaintext configuration file available for the management server to read.
 Alternatively, you can start the older management server using the

 --initialoption (again, it is necessary to have the